Breast Cancer: Patient Education

 Who Should Schedule a Mammogram?

 Mammograms are the most effective and important early detection method available.
+Find out what the doctor looks for on your mammogram »

 According to the American Cancer Society, early screening saves lives.
 Thousands of lives.
 Here are the guidelines for early detection: